shwetapal09/AI_VIRTUAL_MOUSE/README.md

 # Features:
 1.Hand Detection: Utilizes the MediaPipe library to detect hand landmarks in real-time webcam feed.

 2.Finger Tracking: Tracks the positions of the index finger and the thumb finger to control the mouse cursor.

 3.Click Operations: Performs mouse click operations based on the distance between the index finger and the thumb finger.

-4.Visual Feedback: Provides visual feedback by displaying a trail of cursor movement on the screen.
+4.Visual Feedback: Provides visual feedback by displaying a trail of cursor movement on the screen .
 5.Customizable Parameters: Users can adjust parameters such as cursor speed and click sensitivity.

 # Dependencies: